hmontazeri/mushak/README.md

 Mushak is a CLI tool that brings PaaS-like deployment experience to your own Linux VPS.
 Deploy your Docker-based applications with a simple `git push`, complete with automatic builds, health checks, and zero-downtime switching.

+If your project has a Dockerfile or docker-compose.yml, it should just work.

 ## Why Mushak?

 I absolutly love Docker and Docker Compose.
 I just wish it was easy to deploy it to a remote server.
 But there are 2 issues when it comes to remote deployment: